 Site-directed mutagenesis is a procedure for the introduction of mutations in a target DNA sequence.
-It means that we can direct the mutation according to our interest.
+It means that we can direct the mutation according to our interests.
 It is one of the most important procedures for the introduction of mutations.
 Researchers often use it for the study of protein structure and function by altering certain base pairs in the DNA sequence.

-Site-directed mutagenesis is a PCR-based mutagenesis that combines some extra steps such as methylation and recombination.
+Site-directed mutagenesis is PCR-based mutagenesis that combines some extra steps such as methylation and recombination.
 It involves the use of a forward and a reverse primer.
 In this method, we need to include the mutation sequence into the primers that will amplify the target DNA.
 During the PCR amplification, forward and reverse primers bind to the DNA template and amplify it.

 After the amplification, DNA will have the desired mutation and is ready for the expression.
 Basically, PCR-based mutagenesis involves the use of normal PCR using Taq-Polymerase and other necessary components.
 But we can also commercially available site-directed mutagenesis kits to introduce a mutation.
 These kits may use other types of DNA pol such as AccuprimeTM Pfx DNA Polymerase.
 There are two ways of doing site-directed mutagenesis; a) traditional PCR-amplification, b) using commercially available kits.
-However, both uses the primers with specific mutation sequence.
+However, both use the primers with a specific mutation sequence.